moonstuff/atomic_burrito/README.md

 This toolkit uses the [AOL search data](http://en.wikipedia.org/wiki/AOL_search_data_scandal) provided in 2006.
 Though the data used in this toolkit is anonymized, please consider the privacy implications of downloading and using this data set.
 I would encourage you to anonymize any data that you use (by, for example, removing the AnonID field or hashing all URLs and query strings).

 In this toolkit we use the original AnonIDs, but all search terms and URLs are run through SHA with a random salt (the salt is then discarded).
 See the `derpify` script for details.
-Several tools are run

 Also, the dataset is very, very, NSFW...